0xReki/0xreki.github.io/_posts/2019/2019-12-22-what-i-hate-about-wysiwyg.md

 WYSIWYG is an acronym for “What You See Is What You Get”.
 The idea is in the name.
-A common wordprocessor is a typical case of a WYSIWYG editor.
+A common word processor like Word or LibreOffice Writer is a typical case of a WYSIWYG editor.
 But there are problems, lots of them.

 ## You don't get what you see!

 Yes, most of the times, you usually don't get what you see.
 That's just how things are.
-When you can try to make sure it's close enough that's not much of a problem.
+When you can try to make sure it's close enough, that's not much of a problem.
-Sometimes you even want the product to look different, e.g. eBooks need to able to reflow.
+Sometimes you even want the product to look different, e.g. eBooks need to be able to reflow.

 But the problems start when the product deviates when it shouldn't.
-Fixing those problems is in the range from easy in a few click up to impossible.
+Fixing those problems is in the range from easy in a few clicks up to impossible.
 Why?
 Because you don't have that much control over it.

 ## You don't have control